srazash/dsazig/Notes.md

 I terms of time complexity, as we progress through our sort we start by going through all elements, N elements, and for each subsequent iteration we go through N-1, N-2, N-3, N-... and so on, until we get to N - N + 1, the final element.

-This functions similarly to having a loop within a loop, in that for each individual elemen, we must run through the length of the array to perform the sort.
+This functions similarly to having a loop within a loop, in that for each individual element, we must run through the length of the array to perform the sort.
 Meaning this algorithm conforms to O(N^2).

 ## Linked List Data Structures